SiegBoss/HTML_CSS_JavaScript_Login_and_Register/README.md

 ------------------------------

-# Login and Registration System with Node.js, Express, and MongoDB
+# Login and Registration System

 This project is a login and registration system.
 It is developed using HTML, CSS, and JavaScript.